chidieberejoel/gif-finder/server/README.md

 ## Run the application

-Rename the [.env.development](.env.development) file to .env and configure the variables appropriately.
+Rename the [.env.development](.env.development) file to .env and configure the variables appropriately (including your API Key).

 In the project directory, you can run the following commands in the order: